busoc/propsect/README.md

 * uplink.time.transfer
 * uplink.source
 * ptr.%d.href
-* ptr.%d.role
+* ptr.%d.role (value = inter-console note)

-if no mime types are set in the module config or none match, the plugin set the mimetype property to: **text/plain**
+If no mime types are set in the module config or none match, the plugin set the mimetype property to: **text/plain**

-if no type is set in the module config, the plugin set the type property to:
+If no type is set in the module config, the plugin set the type property to:
 **uplink file**

-the icn plugin expects having as input file (specified in the location option) a csv file with the following fields (in the given order):
+The icn plugin expects having as input file (specified in the location option) a CSV file with the following fields (in the given order):

-* source ICN
+* Source ICN
-* uplinked file
+* Uplinked file
-* original filename
+* Original filename
-* command filename
+* Command filename
-* filename used for uplink
+* Filename used for uplink
-* sid
+* Source Id
-* uplink time
+* Uplink time
-* transfer time
+* Transfer time
-* warning
+* Warning
-* file size
+* File size
-* md5
+* File MD5

-this kind of file can be generated thanks to the script scripts/icn.awk
+This kind of file can be generated thanks to the script scripts/icn.awk

+The ICN plugin does not treat the first line as a line containing some headers.

-### csv
+### csv plugin

 the csv plugin set the following experiment specific metadata: